oykc1234/DGNE/README.md

 Authors and Contact

-This code is for the paper "Dynamic Graph Neural Evolution: An Evolutionary Framework Integrating Graph Neural Networks with Adaptive Filtering" accepted by the 2025 IEEE Congress on Evolutionary Computation.
+This code is for the paper "Dynamic Graph Neural Evolution: An Evolutionary Framework Integrating Graph Neural Networks with Adaptive Filtering", which has been accepted for an oral presentation at the 2025 IEEE Congress on Evolutionary Computation.
 The authors are Kaichen Ouyang, Shengwei Fu, Yi Chen, and Huiling Chen.
 For inquiries, contact oykc@mail.ustc.edu.cn.